realAngryAnalytics/irisClassificationMLOps/docs/github_action.md

 ![code change example](/docs/images/test_action_nsplits_image.PNG)

-Do a commit and push *(i'm using VSCode, yes it has incredible Python development support)*
+Do a commit and push.

 On the Actions tab of the repo, a new action is now visible with a "yellow" icon to indicate "in progress"
 ![actions list](/docs/images/all_action_workflows_image.PNG)